-Paul Willard Merrill was an American astronomer whose specialty was longperiod variable stars, using spectroscopy.
+Paul Willard Merrill an American astronome whose specialty was longperiod variable stars, using spectroscopy.
 He was the first to define Type-S stars, in 1922.
 He received his PhD at the University of California in 1913.
-He also studied the interstellar medium, including the diffuse interstellar bands and succeeded in detecting technetium in the variable star R Andromedae and other red variables.
-Since technetium has no stable isotopes, it must have been produced recently in any star in which it is found, and this is direct evidence of the S-process of nucleosynthesis.
+He also studied the interstella medium, including diffuse interstellar band and succeeded in detecting technetium in the variable star R Andromedae an other red variables.
+Since technetium has no stable isotopes, it must hav been produced recently in any star in which it is found, and this is direct evidence of the S-process of nucleosynthesis.
 He spent the bulk of his career at Mount Wilson Observatory, from which he retired in 1952.